Edith Newman Devlin: Career

 The Devlins lived in Glasgow for a time, before moving to Belfast in 1961.
 Here her husband lectured in the English department of Queen's University Belfast (QUB), eventually becoming a professor of English Literature.
 Devlin began tutoring in the French department.
 At this time married couples working in the same department was unusual and not approved of by the administration, so Devlin was surprised when she was offered a tutoring position in the English department.
 She was later promoted to lecturer, teaching short courses with the departments of English and French on literature from 1969.
 It was as part of the QUB extramural department that she developed a reputation.
 Teaching these courses for 44 years, her courses were consistently over-subscribed and were believed the most popular of their kind in Great Britain or Ireland.
 Students were brought from all over Ulster on specially organised buses, and some travelled from Dublin and Sligo for her morning lecturers on Wednesdays.
 These Wednesday lectures were eventually held in the largest lecture theatre available in QUB in Whitla Hall.
 Each year the courses would be on new subject matter, Devlin stressing the importance that the literature being studied should be relevant to contemporary life.
-She was awarded a Masters from Trinity College Dublin in 1954.
-In 1988 she received an MBE, and in 1993 an honorary D.Litt. from QUB.
+She was awarded a Master's degree from Trinity College Dublin in 1954.

+In 1988, she received an MBE, and in 1993 an honorary D.Litt. from QUB.

 Devlin published her book, Speaking volumes: a Dublin childhood, in 2000.
-The book drew on her experiences growing up in Dublin in the 1930s and 1940s as part of a working class Protestant family combined with Devlin's response to a number of English literary classics.
+The book drew on her experiences growing up in Dublin in the 1930s and 1940s as part of a working-class Protestant family combined with Devlin's response to a number of English literary classics.
 She explored her difficult relationship with her father, which continued into adulthood, and her regret that he did not aid her in remembering her mother.
 As part of her extramural courses, she organised literary trips with her students, travelling to Europe, the Middle East, and countries in Africa.
 After her retirement, she continued her weekly lecturing, giving her last course weeks before she died on 2 July 2012.